Paul L. Friedman: Notable cases

 Among Friedman's notable cases is the continuing supervision of John Hinckley Jr., the would-be assassin of President Ronald Reagan.
 Friedman has issued rulings that relaxed the restrictions on Hinckley by allowing him to leave the grounds of St. Elizabeths Hospital to spend more days each month visiting his mother's home town of Williamsburg, Virginia.
 On July 27, 2016, it was announced that Hinckley would be allowed to permanently reside there.

 Friedman also presides over In re: Rail Freight Fuel Surcharge Antitrust Litigation, an ongoing MDL (multidistrict litigation) that saw multiple appeals to the D.C.
 Circuit in a battle for class certification that lasted over a decade.

 Friedman also notably dismissed a lawsuit filed by 26 members of Congress who contended that President Clinton has had no legal authority to continue U.S. participation in the airstrikes against Yugoslavia.

 The bipartisan lawsuit sought to enforce timetables in the largely ignored Vietnam-era War Powers Act, which would have required Clinton to obtain congressional approval or terminate U.S. involvement in Kosovo by May 25, two months after the start of the action.

+In 2026, Friedman ruled against a US Department of Defense policy restricting the press credentials of journalists who declined new reporting restrictions, in a case brought by The New York Times.
+He ordered the Pentagon to reinstate seven of the newspaper's journalists' credentials and refused its request to stay the ruling pending appeal.